mkduong-ai/fairdo/README.md

 ### PyPI Distribution

-The package is not yet distributed over PyPI, but can later be installed with:
+The package is distributed via PyPI and can be installed with:
 ```bash
 pip install fairdo
 ```
-It will be made available upon publication.

 ### Manual Installation